uiuctml/npc-dataset-utils/docs/npc-dataset-utils/datasets/gtsrb.md

 The processed dataset instances are stored under `npc/datasets/gtsrb/instances/processed` as symlinks.

-Note that `gtsrb.py` does not generate the dataset configurations, as they are created using the [NPC Attribute Labeling Utility](docs/npc-dataset-utils/utilities/label.md) during the attribute labeling process and are stored as `npc/npc-dataset-utils/configs/npc-dataset-utils/gtsrb.json`.
+Note that `gtsrb.py` does not generate the dataset configuration, which is instead created using the [NPC Attribute Labeling Utility](docs/npc-dataset-utils/utilities/label.md) during the attribute labeling process and is stored as `npc/npc-dataset-utils/configs/npc-dataset-utils/gtsrb.json`.

 ## Dataset Splits